Northern Iowa vs. North Carolina College Basketball Predictions & Picks - November 22

 Northern Iowa Performance Insights

-- With 11.6 assists per game last year, Northern Iowa was 300th in the nation.
+- At 11.6 assists per game last year, Northern Iowa was 300th in the nation.

-- The Panthers made 7.4 3-pointers per game and shot 34% from beyond the arc last year, ranking 182nd and 183rd, respectively, in college basketball.
+- Beyond the arc, the Panthers were 182nd in the country in 3-pointers made per game (7.4) last season.
+They were 183rd in 3-point percentage at 34%.

-- Defensively, Northern Iowa was seventh-worst in the nation in 3-pointers conceded per game at 9.3 last season.
-It was 282nd in 3-point percentage allowed at 35.4%.
+- The Panthers attempted 39.1% percent of their shots from behind the 3-point line last season, and 29.4% of their made baskets are from there.
+Inside the 3-point line, they attempted 60.9% of their shots, with 70.6% of their makes coming from there.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.